Andrettin/Wyrmsun/readme.txt

 - Decreased the probability of revolts while increasing the amount of rebel troops per revolt, to make revolts more significant and less of a nuisance.

 * Heroes
 - Custom heroes can now be created in the quest interface, and if one is selected the hero will appear alongside your starting units in quest scenarios.
-Custom heroes are also available in (single-player) custom games if an appropriate civilization is selected.
+Custom heroes are also available in the grand strategy mode or (single-player) custom games if an appropriate civilization is selected.
+- Gnomish custom heroes can be created for play with the dwarves.

 * Items
 - Persistent heroes, Stonelords and Gryphon Riders now have an inventory in which they can carry items (such as potions).
 Other units can still use potions by right-clicking on them, but they can't carry them around.
 Items are saved for persistent heroes.